 Since the sixties, cloud computing has developed along a number of lines, with Web 2.0 being the most recent evolution.
 However, since the internet only started to offer significant bandwidth in the nineties, cloud computing for the masses has been something of a late developer.

-One of the first milestones for cloud computing was the arrival of Salesforce.com in 1999, which pioneered the concept of delivering enterprise applications via a simple website.
+One of the first milestones in cloud computing history was the arrival of Salesforce.com in 1999, which pioneered the concept of delivering enterprise applications via a simple website.
 The services firm paved the way for both specialist and mainstream software firms to deliver applications over the internet.

 The next development was Amazon Web Services in 2002, which provided a suite of cloud-based services including storage, computation and even human intelligence through the Amazon Mechanical Turk.